-USCIS provides forms free of charge through the USCIS website.
-In order to view, print, or fill out our forms, you should use the latest version of Adobe Reader, which you can download for free at http://get.adobe.com/reader/.
-If you do not have Internet access, you may call the USCIS National Customer Service Center at 1-800-375-5283 and ask that we mail a form to you.
-For TTY (deaf or hard of hearing) call: 1-800-767-1833.
+We provide free forms through the USCIS website.
+To view, print, or complete our forms, you should use the latest version of Adobe Reader, which you can download for free at http://get.adobe.com/reader/.
+If you do not have internet access, you may call the USCIS Contact Center and ask that we mail a form to you.

 Signature.
-Each application must be properly signed and filed.
-For all signatures on this application, USCIS will not accept a stamped or typewritten name in place of a signature.
+You (or your signing authority) must properly complete your application.
+USCIS will not accept a stamped or typewritten name in place of any signature on this application.
 If you are under 14 years of age, your parent or legal guardian may sign the application on your behalf.
 A legal guardian may also sign for a mentally incompetent person.
+If your application is not signed, or if the signature is not valid, we will reject your application.
+See 8 CFR 103.2(a)(7)(ii)(A).
+If USCIS accepts a request for adjudication and determines that it has a deficient signature, USCIS may deny the request.